-Object of the test: To verify that the error shift due to high-order harmonics complies with the requirements of Table 4.
-Furthermore, the function of the meter shall not be impaired.
-Test procedure: The error shift, compared to the intrinsic error at sinusoidal conditions, shall be measured when asynchronous test signals, swept from $f = 15 f{nom}$ to $50 f{nom}$, are superimposed first on the signal to the voltage circuits and then on the signal to the current circuits.
+Object of the test: To verify that the error shift due to high-order harmonics complies with the requirements of when asynchronous test signals, swept from $f = 15 f{\text{nom}}$ to $40 f{\text{nom}}$ , are superimposed first on the signal to the voltage circuits and then on the signal to the current circuits.
 In the case of a poly-phase meter all voltage or current circuits may be tested at the same time.
-The signal frequency shall be swept from low frequency to high frequency and back down while the
+The signal frequency shall be swept from low frequency to high frequency and back down while the metering error is measured.